How to Overcome Pricing Objections

 Francis argues that the word "never" is the kicker.

 "When it comes to handling sales objections, 'never' is the most powerful word in the English language," Francis writes.
 "Most people hate it.
 As a result, the vast majority of prospects will respond by saying, 'well, no … not never!'"

 The salesperson can then probe into the conditions required in order to strike a deal and adapt terms or walk away accordingly.

-A lump sum can seem scary to anyone.
+A lump sum can seem scary to anyone, so parcel the number out a bit.
+Show them a new way to conceive of your pricing.
 Have figures on how the cost distributes over years, months, or days at the ready.

 According to Andrew Quinn, VP of Learning & Development at HubSpot, the question behind this one is, “Do you already know what something like this should cost?”